Personal Trainer Salary

 About the Author

-Remi Libby is a graduate of the University of Dayton with a degree in Kinesiology and Political Science.
-He is a certified personal trainer for individuals in the Chicago land area and volunteers his time in youth initiatives at summer camps and the Special Olympics.
+Remi Libby graduated from the University of Dayton with degrees in Kinesiology and Political Science.
+He is a certified personal trainer for individuals in the Chicago area and volunteers his time in youth initiatives at summer camps and the Special Olympics.